Advanced

 Building Powerful Communication Habits

-I coached a product manager in 2024 who described herself as "not a natural communicator."
-Her presentations were technically solid but forgettable.
-We changed one thing: instead of opening with a summary slide, she opened with a 20-second story about a specific customer who had the problem her product solved.
-Her next quarterly review, her VP described her presentation as "the most compelling product update I've seen."
-Same data, different frame.
+In 2024 I worked with a product manager who flatly called herself "not a natural communicator."
+Her decks were airtight and completely forgettable.
+We changed exactly one thing.
+Instead of opening on a summary slide, she opened with a twenty-second story about a real customer who had the problem her product solved.
+At her next quarterly review her VP called it the most compelling update he had seen from her team.
+Same data.
+Different first thirty seconds.

 Influence Techniques -- Effectiveness Comparison 10 9 8 7 6 5 4 3 2 1 9 Storytelling 8 Data 8 Social Proof 7 Authority 6 Scarcity 7 Reciprocity Effectiveness rated 1-10 based on research in professional communication contexts